konyalioglu/ciconia-trim-analysis/README.md

 \mathbf{x_k} = \left( x, y, z, \phi, \theta, \psi \right)^T
 $$

 where $\mathbf{x_d}$ is the dynamic state vector and $\mathbf{x_k}$ is the kinematic state vector.
-The control input for forward flight is defined in equation (4.81).
+The control input for forward flight is defined in equation below,

 $$
 \mathbf{u_f} = \left( \delta_T, \delta_e, \delta_a, \delta_r \right)^T
 $$

 where $\delta_T$ is throttle setting, $\delta_e$ is elevator deflection, $\delta_a$ is aileron deflection, and $\delta_r$ is rudder deflection.
-In the transition state, when the propulsion system for hover state is also used, the control input vector becomes as shown in equation (4.82).
+In the transition state, when the propulsion system for hover state is also used, the control input vector becomes as shown in equation below,

 $$
 \mathbf{u_t} = \left( \delta_T, \delta_e, \delta_a, \delta_r, u_1, u_2, u_3, u_4 \right)^T
 $$

 where $u_1, u_2, u_3,$ and $u_4$ represent the force in the x-axis, the force that creates the pitching moment, the force that creates the rolling moment, and the force that creates the yawing moment, respectively.
-Additionally, the implicit form of the non-linear aircraft state equation for the trim state is given in equation (4.83).
+Additionally, the implicit form of the non-linear aircraft state equation for the trim state is given in equation  below,

 $$
 g(\dot{\mathbf{x}}, \mathbf{x}, \mathbf{u}) = 0
 $$

 Before establishing the cost function for the optimization problem, necessary parameters should be constructed.
-Translational dynamic, rotational dynamic, translational kinematic, and rotational kinematic cost function parameters are given in equations (4.84), (4.85), (4.86), and (4.87), respectively.
+Translational dynamic, rotational dynamic, translational kinematic, and rotational kinematic cost function parameters are given as,

 $$f_{TD1} = \dot{u},\ \ f_{TD2} = \dot{v},\ \ f_{TD3} = \dot{w}$$